Disentangling Uncertainty in Machine Translation Evaluation: Ablation tests for DUP

-We compare the performance of the three losses for \textbf{DUP}, described in Eqs. \ref{eq:loss1}--\ref{eq:loss3} in \S\ref{sec:dup_description}, on the segment-level DA data.
+We compare the performance of DUP models trained using the different losses on the segment-level DA data.
 According to the results in Table~\ref{tab:da_losses}, all three losses perform similarly, with a slight advantage to $\mathcal{L}_\mathrm{HTS}^\mathrm{E}$.
 This motivated our choice to run the experiments discussed in the main paper using this loss as a representative of \textbf{DUP}.